 This leads to my next concern about MTR stock: volatility.
 I’m not just talking about the share price, which historically is terrible.
 The payout fluctuates like mad.
 Needless to say, Mesa Royalty will not belong on a list of stable dividend stocks anytime soon.

 Still, the company offers the prospect of a big payday that could arrive at any month.
-For instance, earlier in March, Mesa paid out nearly 19 cents for each share of MTR stock.

 As of this writing, Josh Enomoto did not hold a position in any of the aforementioned securities.